 In the foundation planting pictured above it’s obvious the designer has creative talent, but lacks plant knowledge.

-In the picture to the right is a Hornbeam ‘Fastigiate’.
+In the picture above is a Hornbeam ‘Fastigiate’.
 This tree will grow to 30 – 40′ high and 20′ wide.
 This is the tree the designer has in front of the window next to the door.

 You see what’s happening here? (or going to happen?)